1 in Sleep Product Research

 Based on 193 Actual Consumer Experiences

-THE BED: Comfortaire mattresses are entry- to luxury-level permanent-use airbeds.
+THE BED: Comfortaire mattresses are mid- to luxury-level permanent-use airbeds.
 They use air and often foam for support instead of innerspring coils.
 An electric air pump operated by a hand-held controller can add or remove air from the mattress thereby adjusting firmness / comfort for each side.

 THE COMPANY: Comfortaire – founded in 1981 – pioneered bringing adjustable air supported sleep technology to the retail market.
 Comfortaire (as of January 2013) is an independent subsidiary of Select Comfort / Sleep Number.
 Comfortaire is headquartered in Greenville, South Carolina.

 THE RETAILERS: Comfortaire is available in most areas but sometimes as a house brand under a different name.
 The most prominent retailer is likely Relax The Back which sells Comfortaire under the name "RTB Airbed Sleep System."
 The mattresses are also available at Comfortaire.com.